 Have you ever thought about reading a book to your child without actually reading the book to your child?
 There is so much more to reading a book than just reading the words.

 Whether you are reading to a baby or a young child, the first thing to think about when reading a book is positioning.
 Is your baby snuggled on your lap for contact and bonding?
 Or maybe you are lying on the floor with your baby with the book in front of you, allowing him some tummy time.
-Maybe you are encouraging him to sit on his own, building some trunk strength, while you sit beside him or maybe you are both tucked into her bed, warm and cozy, ready to go to sleep.
-All of these positions for reading are beneficial and can be part of the story time “rotation.”
+Maybe you are encouraging him to sit on his own, building some trunk strength, while you sit beside him, or maybe you are both tucked into her bed, warm and cozy, ready to go to sleep.
+All of these positions for reading are beneficial and can be part of the storytime “rotation.”
 You don’t always need to read in the same position.
 Sometimes it is fun to be face-to-face so he can see your facial expressions and you can maintain eye contact.

 The second thing to think about is engaging your child.
-Some great ways to engage your child in the story are to sing the words, change your voice inflections, and change the volume of your voice from time-to-time to keep it interesting.
+Some great ways to engage your child in the story are to sing the words, change your voice inflections, and change the volume of your voice from time to time to keep it interesting.
 You could also read with a stuffed animal or puppet in your hand that “acts out” the words to the story.
 Maybe the stuffed animal or puppet even gives your child kisses or tickles his belly when a certain word is read.
 You could declare a “word of the day” before you begin the story.

 When reading to your baby, you do not really have to even read the words to the book.
-The primary goal of reading to your baby is to engage her, talk to her to build her vocabulary and to bond with her.
+The primary goal of reading to your baby is to engage her, talk to her to build her vocabulary and bond with her.
 You can narrate what you see in the pictures, make up your own story while she looks at the pictures, or read part of the story, but add your own embellishments to round out the story.

 Build emotional intelligence